Gala’s Russian Food Glossary – A B C D E

 Photo Russian Rye Bread Borodinsky

-Borodinsky Hleb – rye sourdough bread topped with coriander.
-Behind this recipe legend back to Napoleonic War 1812.
-The bread recipe was called in memory Russian soldiers killed on the battle of Borodino.
+Бородинский Хлеб (Borodinsky Hleb )– rye sourdough bread topped with coriander.
+Behind this recipe legend goes back to the Napoleonic War in 1812.
+The bread recipe was named in memory of Russian soldiers killed in the battle of Borodino.
 You can buy in the USA at Russian stores to try.

 〉 Vegetarian Borscht Recipe